GBuenaflor/01azure-aks-apimanagement/README.md

-#### Go to other Episodes:
+#### Go to next or other Episodes:

-Episode 1 - Build the infrastructure using Azure Terraform and Generate the Lets Encrypt Certificate Episode 2 - Create ASP.Net Core Web API and WCF app then deploy to AKS using Windows and Linux Node Pool Episode 3 - Configure API Management External and Internal Enpoints
+Episode 1 - Build the infrastructure using Azure Terraform and Generate the Lets Encrypt Certificate

+Episode 2 - Create ASP.Net Core Web API and WCF app then deploy to AKS using Windows and Linux Node Pool

+Episode 3 - Configure API Management External and Internal Enpoints